Urtext edition: Facsimile editions

 Urtext editions differ from facsimile editions, which simply present a photographic reproduction of one of the original sources for a work of music.
 The urtext edition adds value to what the performer could get from a facsimile by integrating evidence from multiple sources and exercising informed scholarly judgment.
-Urtext editions are also easier to read than facsimiles.
+Urtext editions are often easier to read than facsimiles, due to poor penmanship or damage to the manuscript in the original document.
 Thus, facsimile editions are intended mostly for use by scholars, along with performers who pursue scholarship as part of their preparation.

+In modern times, digital scans of the composer's manuscript or the first edition are increasingly posted on line, by institutions such as the International Music Score Library Project or the Beethoven House in Bonn.
+Such postings are similar to a facsimile edition but usually lack editorial commentary.

 The musicologist James Webster, basing his remarks on his study of two leading urtext editions of Haydn's E flat Piano Sonata, H. XVI:49, suggests that players interested in historically informed performance ought to play from a facsimile.
 The reason is that some markings made by the composer simply cannot be rendered faithfully in a printed edition.
 For Haydn, these include marks that are intermediate in length between a dot and a stroke (which evidently have different meanings for this composer), or phrase arcs that end high above the notes, leaving it ambiguous where a phrase begins or ends.
 In such cases, printed editions are forced to make a choice; only a facsimile can provide an unaltered expression of the composer's intent.

 Interpretive editions

 Urtext editions also differ from interpretive editions, which offer the editor's personal opinion on how to perform the work.
 This is indicated by providing markings for dynamics and other forms of musical expression, which supplement or replace those of the composer.
 In extreme cases, interpretive editions have deliberately altered the composer's notes or even deleted entire passages.

-In the 19th and early 20th centuries, many famous performing musicians provided interpretive editions, including Harold Bauer, Artur Schnabel, and Ignacy Paderewski.
+In the 19th and early 20th centuries, many famous performing musicians provided interpretive editions, including Harold Bauer, Artur Schnabel, and Ignacy Jan Paderewski.
 In the days before recorded music, such editions were often the only way that students could obtain inspiration from the performing practice of leading artists, and even today they retain value for this purpose.

 A compromise between urtext and interpretive editing is an edition in which the editor's additions are typographically distinguished (usually with parentheses, size, greyscale or detailed in accompanying prose) from the composer's own markings.
 Such compromise editions are particularly useful for early music, where the interpretation of the musical notation of long ago often poses difficulties.